CrissCCL/Airwave_Lab/README.md

 Captured files and example figures are stored in the `/Experiment` folders:

 - `Experiment/spectrum_analyzer.jpg` — photo of the Anritsu MS2760A-0070.
 - `Experiment/anechoic_chamber.jpg` — test environment photo.
+- `Experiment/BLEx.png` — BLE experiments.
+- `Experiment/BLx` — Bluetooth experiments.

 > ⚠️ Note: Raw operation logs or parameter sets that would enable reproduction of emissions are excluded from this repository.